 When I first started the blog, I posted a quick and easy recipe for New York-styled bagels that I make about once or twice every two weeks.
 My family loves carbs, so I find myself needing to double the amount I make.
 Now that we are well into autumn weather where I am, I decided it was time that I shared my favorite bagel recipe ever.
 These pumpkin bagels are out-of-this-world incredible, especially with a healthy schmear of cream cheese.

-Now it is officially so chilly outside and that we broke out our jean jackets and my huge scarf collection.
+Now it is officially so chilly outside that we broke out our jean jackets and my huge scarf collection.
 Did I ever mention that I have a small obsession with scarves?
-Currently I have about 80 scarves I wear.
+Currently I have about 80 scarves that I wear.
 Most of them are Gorjana + Griffin and Raj Imports.
 Seriously, Raj Imports has the most beautiful scarves.
-I managed to get 10 of them for $2 – $15 during a huge clearance sale this past spring.
-I am trying to find more on sale because it hurts me to pay $48 on a single scarf.
+I managed to get 10 of them for $12 – $15 during a huge clearance sale this past spring.
+I am trying to find more on sale because it hurts me to pay $48 for a single scarf.
 So if you happen to come across one at a decent price, lemme know!
-Oh, and a nice pair of brown riding boots, too! 😉 Needless to say, we are 100% in an autumn frame of mind… and these pumpkin bagels have been re-added to my weekend routine.
+Oh, and a nice pair of brown riding boots, too! 😉 Needless to say, we are 100% in an autumn frame of mind… and these pumpkin bagels have been re-added to my weekend routine as a result.

-I never really post any pictures of the process of making food simply because I don’t have a great set-up for taking photos in my kitchen and with an energetic toddler around, it already takes me so long to bake as it is.
-(Also why I rarely ever put times it takes to make any recipe, because it usually takes me 3x as long as someone who doesn’t have a three year old who begs to help with every step).
-Nevertheless, I wanted to mix things up and share a photos of the unfinished bagels.
+I never really post any pictures of the food-making process simply because I don’t have a great set-up for taking photos in my kitchen, and with an energetic toddler around, it already takes me so long to bake as it is (also why I rarely ever put times it takes to make any recipe, because it usually takes me 3x as long as someone who doesn’t have a three year old begging to help with every step).
+Nevertheless, I wanted to mix things up and share a photos of these unfinished bagels.
 As you can see, I really like to pile on the ginger cinnamon sugar.
 During the baking process, as you turn the baking sheet around, if you find any spots that aren’t caramelizing, spritz on a tiny bit of butter.

-When it comes to pumpkin and pumpkin spice, I love a stronger ginger flavor.
-Cloves, cinnamon and allspice meld together to create a more mellow pairing to the pumpkin, while ginger adds that zing to bring everything alive.
-Without this addition in the cinnamon sugar crust, the flavors are way too muted for my preferences when you add on your cream cheese, but if the amount of ginger I add is too much for you, feel free to halve it, but don’t take it out completely.
+When it comes to pumpkin and pumpkin spice, I love a strong ginger flavor.
+Cloves, cinnamon, and allspice meld together to create a more mellow pairing to the pumpkin, while ginger adds that zing which brings everything alive.
+Without this addition in the cinnamon sugar crust, the flavors are too muted for my preferences when you add on your cream cheese, but if the amount of ginger I add is too much for you, feel free to halve it, but don’t take it out completely.
 Trust me on this!

-- 3 cups all-purpose flour (can also replace 1 cup with whole wheat)
+- 3 cups (375 g) all-purpose flour (can also replace 1 cup with whole wheat)

 - 2 teaspoons pumpkin spice (<-- click for recipe)